Welcome to COALA Newsletter June 2021

 In this newsletter’s edition, we interviewe a project partner from Whirlpool Corporation, Enrica Bosani, Manufacturing R&D Project Manager.
 The Whirlpool use case is focused on the implementation of the COALA Digital Intelligent Assistant (DIA) to support the activity in the Zero Hour Testing (ZHT) laboratory of the Microwave and Oven (MWO) factory.
 She shares her views with us on the challenges related to quality control at the ZHT laboratory and potential benefits of implementing the COALA solution.

-What are the main challenges in the textile and fashion industry?
+What are the main challenges in the quality check process of the finished products so far?

 How will COALA improve your quality performance?